 Impact statements.
-The Senate requires that impact statements be attached to a measure before the final vote in committee (Senate Rule 7.09(n)); the House does not require this.
-Also, in the Senate only, the LBB prepares a higher education impact statement and an open government impact statement for appropriate bills (Senate Rules 7.09(1), (m)).
+The Senate requires that impact statements be attached to measures requiring them before the final vote in committee (Senate Rule 7.09(n)); the House does not require this.
+Also, in the Senate only, the LBB prepares a higher education impact statement and an open government impact statement for appropriate bills (Senate Rules 7.09(l), (m)).
 Unlike the House, the Senate does not require a water development policy impact statement or a dynamic economic impact statement.

 Committee of the whole.
 The Senate sometimes will sit as a committee of the whole Senate.
-The lieutenant governor, as president of the Senate, is a member of the Committee of the Whole and may debate and vote in committee.
+The lieutenant governor, as president of the Senate, is a member of the committee of the whole and may debate and vote in committee.
 When the Senate is not meeting in committee of the whole, the lieutenant governor may vote only to break ties.
-A senator, rather than the lieutenant governor, chairs the Committee of the Whole (Constitution, Art.
+A senator, rather than the lieutenant governor, chairs the committee of the whole (Constitution, Art.
 4, sec.
 16; Senate Rules, Art.
 13).
 (The restrictions on voting apply only to an elected lieutenant governor, not to a senator chosen by the Senate to act as lieutenant governor in the case of a vacancy.)
 The House also may meet as a committee of the whole, but rarely does (Rule 4, secs.
 51-55).